Everest Base Camp Trek - 8 Days

 Each morning on the Trek, you can look forward to a selection of hearty and healthy options to kickstart your metabolism for a full day of hiking.

 Your breakfast menu will feature familiar options such as oatmeal, French toast, muesli, cereal, hash browns, and just about every style of egg you could want.
-But you’ll also want to try Tibetan bread, or Gurung bread: pan-fried, puffy, and round, this tasty staple of the Himalayas is especially delicious with a bit of wild honey.
+But you’ll also want to try Tibetan bread or Gurung bread: pan-fried, puffy, and round, This tasty staple of the Himalayas is especially delicious with a bit of wild honey.
 Breakfast is also a good time to try chapati, a dry flatbread often served with cheese here in Nepal.

 During our long days on the Everest Trek, we’ll often stop at a local village for a bite to eat at lunchtime.
 You’ll have the opportunity to sample regional specialties like Thukpa, a noodle-based soup that originated in Tibet but has evolved here to include chili powder and masala seasonings, according to Nepali tastes.
 You’ll also want to try dal Bhat, the famous standby of trekkers all over the country.